 Setup and Configuration ↑ Back to top

-Once installation is complete and the key is activated for Bookshop, it’s time to configure and set up your themes.
+Once the installation is complete and the key is activated for Bookshop, it’s time to configure and set up your themes.

 Homepage Template ↑ Back to top